|Binomial name:||Avena Sativa|

 Oats are a commonly used pulse.
 The scientific name for oats is Avena Sativa.
-They are called as common oats also.
+They are called common oats also.
 They are cereals and very rich in fiber content.
-The main purpose of growing the oat plant is their seeds.
+The main purpose of growing the oat plant is its seeds.
 The seed of the plant is also called by the same name.
-Oats are highly consumed by the humans as rolled oats and oatmeal.
-They are used as a livestock feed.
+Oats are highly consumed by humans as rolled oats and oatmeal.
+They are used as livestock feed.
 Oats are very good for digestion and they are good for people who suffer from diabetes.

 It has been only lately that oats was introduced to the world.
 There was no evidence of oats being used by people before the period of Christ.
 Wheat and barley came into the world in a very early stage, but oats came late.
 Oats did not gain much importance like other cereals.
 Long back, oats were considered to be a weed.
 Only in the later stages, oats were cultivated for the purpose of usage by humans.
 Originally, Oats were developed in a wilder form, but the present oats came as a mutation of the wild form.
 To be more precise oats came into the world during the 2000 B.C. and were found in the regions of Asia Minor and the southern part of Europe.
 The oldest oat was found in Egypt.
 In Egypt oats were found as wild and not as a cultivated grain.
 Cultivated grains of oats were found in the caves of Switzerland.

 Oats is a grass that, in the course of time, grows to an individual leaf or tufted stem of about 1.5-3 ‘ tall.
 The grass is light green in color and they are hollow, cylindrical and tapering (terete) and smooth.
 The grasses of oats are hidden by the sheaths.
 Each stem or clump has a few alternate leaves..
 In each leaf, you can see a 15 mm broad and 12 inches long blade.
 The blades and the sheaths are usually seen in medium blue green color.
 We can see the white membranous ligules